isomerpages/moe-zhonghuasec/_departments/Mother Tongue Languages.md

 **Objectives of the Programme**<br>
 At the end of the 4 years programme, students will be able to:
-* Be comfortably conversant in Malay language,
+* be comfortably conversant in Malay language;
-* Communicate clearly in various situations and different target audience, in both oral and written form,
+* communicate clearly in various situations and different target audience, in both oral and written form;
-* Understand the Malay culture and traditions,
+* understand the Malay culture and traditions; and
-* Acquire the linguistic skills in listening, speaking, reading and writing.
+* acquire the linguistic skills in listening, speaking, reading and writing.

-**Eligibility Students are eligible to offer MSP if they:**<br>
+**Students are eligible to offer MSP if they:**<br>
 * Have not offered Malay Language or Higher Malay Language at PSLE
 * Are offering a Mother Tongue Language which is not Malay Language or Higher Malay Language in secondary school